Beautiful and Affordable Floral Cornucopia Thanksgiving Centerpiece Idea For Fall

 I played around a bit and ended up tipping it sideways.
 I fell in love with it immediately and looked for a container for it to sort of “spill” out of.

 An old, lime-washed terra-cotta planter did just the trick.
-I put the bouquet inside and I added some fall branches and long eucalyptus stems as a base to fill out the planter opening a bit more.
+I put the bouquet inside and I added some fall foliage and long eucalyptus leaves as a base to fill out the planter opening a bit more.

-I then surrounded the planter with neutral pumpkins and squash, but I felt like it needed a bit more color.
+I then surrounded the planter with neutral, small pumpkins and squash, but I felt like it needed a bit more color.
+When it comes to Thanksgiving table decor, mini pumpkins, gourds, apples and berries are a great way to to bring in color while sticking to a fall color scheme.

 After searching my pantry and fridge I decided to use some cranberries that I had purchased for a thanksgiving potluck we are going to have at our church.
 Perfect!